jacobprall/todo-interview/README.md

 2. By implementing my own architecture and React query, I managed to get the updates working.
 One issue before was again, the lack of re-rendering as the client wasn't aware of any updates to the server-side state.
 You could call get again after awaiting the update.
 One way to make it more apparent is to have an Exception on the backend.
 I implemented one for Label but ended up abandoning my implementation of Label as it was truly unnecessary.

-3. My solution, had I finished it, would have worked at any number of todos - but I will say, it wouldn't be a friendly experience at 10000.
+3. My solution works at any number of todos - but I will say, it wouldn't be a friendly experience at 10,000 todos.
 I think at that point we may want to rethink how the front end actually works - this would tell me that the user is not using our app as we expected (as a todo app) but for a larger database-lite system.
 If this became common for our customers, we'd want to re-structure and strategize around this novel use case for our app - which would require resources and a fundamental UI redesign.
 It would also require a rethinking of our entire product!

 ## Submitting